Future Wave Pool Pump Energy Saver

 Does reduced motor speed lead to increased operating time requirements?

 Not necessarily.
 In our experience, most pool pumps run for much longer than required.
 As such, reducing motor speed slightly (using the Future Wave) does not mean you will need to increase run-time.
-In fact, in our home energy audits we often recommend a run-time of 3 to 4 hours per day in summer and even less in winter (for motors running at full speed).
+In fact, in our home energy audits we often recommend a run-time of 3 to 4 hours per day in summer and even less in winter.
+See next question for further details.

-What if I need to run a pool vacuum?
+What if I need to run a pool vacuum or Kreepy Krauly?

 Can I connect it to multiple pumps at the same time?